About us

 Members usually arrive before the start of business to borrow books from the club's extensive library, buy tools or materials from the trade tables or catch up and have a chat with friends.

-With around 140 active members the meetings are informal with the minimum of business discussion - it is preferable to get into the real fun stuff of modelling.
+With around 140 active members the meetings are informal with the minimum of business discussion - it is preferable to get into the real fun stuff of modeling.

-There are a few evenings set aside for special events like the annual auction, exhibition night (usually in December) and the obligatory AGM (annual general meeting.
+There are a few evenings set aside for special events like the annual auction (July), exhibition night (December) and the obligatory Annual General Meeting (September).
+Please note that you do have to be a financial member to participate in the auction.

 The society is sometimes known as 'the club without a track'.
 This reflects the diverse skills and interests of the members and makes it truly a 'model and experimental' engineering society.